 You may also consider taking Solve's online MITx course Business and Impact Planning for Social Enterprises.
 The course introduces core concepts on business models and impact planning and is designed to help you write strong responses to Solve's application (and to applications for other challenges or competitions like Solve's).
 The course is self-paced and takes about 25 hours to complete.

-September 2024: Solve Challenge Finals
+September 2025: Solve Challenge Finals

-If your solution is selected as a Solver team, your solution Team Lead must be available to attend Solve Challenge Finals in New York City in September 2024.
-Travel assistance is available.
-Please note that MIT Solve follows MIT, Massachusetts State, and United States federal COVID-19 guidelines and policies pertaining to all in-person gatherings and will be in touch should we need to modify our plans.
+If your solution is selected as a Solver team, your solution Team Lead must be available to attend Solve Challenge Finals in New York City in September 2025.
+Travel assistance is provided.